 Healthy Drinking Water:

 Always keep your dog well hydrated.
 Make sure to give them clean drinking water daily.
-Filtered water bowls are even better in keeping your dog’s water healthy.
-Make sure to clean your dog’s water dish weekly at a minimum.
+Filtered water bowls are even better at keeping your dog’s water clean.
+Make sure to wash your dog’s water dish at least once per week.

 A consistent exercise routine for your Dachshund is very important to your pup’s health.
 Doxie’s love to eat and nap, so it is super easy for them to become overweight when not properly walked or played with.